KnowThePepper

 How Hot is Dorset Naga?
 Heat Level & Flavor

-The Dorset Naga delivers 900K–1.5M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
-That makes it roughly 300x hotter than a jalapeño.
+The Dorset Naga delivers 800K–1.6M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
+That makes it roughly 100-640x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: fruity and intense.

-Dorset Naga Nutrition Facts & Health Benefits
+Dorset Naga Nutrition Facts & Serving Context

 Like most C. chinense super-hots, the Dorset Naga is nutritionally dense relative to its tiny serving size.
 Capsaicin - the compound responsible for its receptor-level burn mechanism - has been studied for anti-inflammatory and metabolic effects, though realistic serving sizes limit practical intake.